christianwach/civicrm-admin-utilities/README.md

 * Modifies the styling of the CiviCRM menu to fix a number of issues
 * Fixes the appearance of the Shoreditch extension in WordPress admin
-* Fixes the appearance of the WordPress Access Control form
+* Fixes the appearance of the WordPress Access Control form where necessary
+* Offers options to prevent various CiviCRM Stylesheets from loading on the front-end
 * Adds a handy CiviCRM Shortcuts menu to the WordPress Admin Bar
 * Allows you to choose which Post Types the CiviCRM shortcode button appears on
 * In WordPress multisite, allows you to hide CiviCRM on sub-sites